tommedema/NodeBasicFFmpeg/README.md

-          , outputStream: outputStream //write to writable stream , informInputAudioCodec: true //inputAudioCodec event will not be fired if this is not set to true , fireInfoEvents: true //info events will not be fired if this is not set to true , niceness: 10 //set child process niceness to 10 , timeout: 10 * 60 * 1000 //fire timeout event after 10 minutes, does not actually stop process , arguments: { //the arguments passed, no syntatic sugar here (ffmpeg can be used just like its documentation says)
+          , outputStream: outputStream //write to writable stream , informInputAudioCodec: true //inputAudioCodec event will not be fired if this is not set to true , fireInfoEvents: true //info events will not be fired if this is not set to true , informProgress: true //progress events will not be fired if this is not set to true , niceness: 10 //set child process niceness to 10 , timeout: 10 * 60 * 1000 //fire timeout event after 10 minutes, does not actually stop process , arguments: { //the arguments passed, no syntatic sugar here (ffmpeg can be used just like its documentation says)